cseanburns/systems-librarianship/src/6c-install-koha.md

 ```

 You should see a welcome screen with an onboarding process.
-Follow the steps, and be sure to complete the forms and select the default options
+Follow the steps, and be sure to complete the forms and accept the default options, but
-unless you want to change them.
-Just be sure to read through what is offered.
+read through each step to understand what is being configured.

 The documentation for the web installer is helpful.
 Enter the username and password from the `sudo koha-passwd bibliolib` command.